alexk9081/alexk9081/README.md

 ### Hi there 👋
 I'm Alex and I am a Computer Science major at the University of North Florida.
 Currently the main language I use to code is Java but I have experience with Python, C, and JavaScript.

 My school and personal projects will be posted here.
-I mainly work with backend projects.
+I mainly work with backend projects because I can't create anything visually appealing.

 <!--
 **alexk9081/alexk9081** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.